 Actual Caps Deep refers to the number of the cap products packed behind each other.
 I.e If you lay down one product on top of the normal front-facing products, how many can fit lying down, one behind the other.

 Congestion is a measure used in relation to your gondolas.

 It refers to how full your gondola can be without it appearing messy.
 Every category has an ideal congestion level, based on the size of the products.

-Within DotActiv, it’s available for reporting, and you can view it in the Gondola’s properties window.
+Within the DotActiv software, this is available for reporting purposes, and you can view it in the Gondola’s properties window.
 Your congestion level automatically updates as you add or remove products from your planogram.

 The weekly movement allows you to calculate your days of supply (DOS).
 It’s essential to consider it when attempting to understand the rate of sales and the overall movement of any product within your retail business.

-You calculate DOS by dividing your capacity by the number of units you sell per day.
+Days of Supply refers to the number of days a product is on the shelf before replenishment would be required.
+You calculate DOS by dividing your capacity by the number of units sold per day.